onramper/docs/docs/API-Reference.md

 ```

-## Available gateways
+## Available onramps
-All gateways are available through API.
-However, most gateways will require you to display their widget at some stage during the transaction.
-The exceptions to this are Moonpay & Wyre, where you can fully customize the flow.
+All onramps are available through API.
+However, most onramps will require you to display their widget at some stage during the transaction.
+The exceptions to this are Moonpay (in select cases) & Wyre, where you can fully customize the flow.

+To enable fully a fully integrated experience with all onramps please contact <a href="mailto:support@onramper.com>support@onramper.com</a> and request your domain to be whitelisted.

 #### Wyre